chaldea-center/chaldea-docs/docs/app_setting.md

   * Github: Recommended if you can access Github
   * Gitee: blocked currently, but you can still manually download assets.
 * Dataset update methods
-  * Auto update: fetch patch from Chaldea server at every app startup
+  * Auto update: fetch patch from Chaldea server at every app startup, if failed, download full data.
   * Patch Gamedata: fetch patch from Chaldea server
-  * Download Full Dataset: download `dataset-text.zip` or `dataset-icon.zip` directly from the source selected above.
+  * Download Full Dataset: download `dataset-text.zip` directly from the source selected above.
-    > For new user, you can download `dataset-icon.zip` once to import most card icons.
+  * Download Icons: cache all icons to `app_path/data/icons/`, about 3000+ icons.
+Thus, download requests are limited to 5 requests per second at most.
+  * Import dataset.zip: manually download `dataset-text.zip` from github release, and import it here.Pay attention to the compatibility of data version and app version.
+  * Reload Default: app build-in data
 * Cached resources：
   * Icons: Card thumbs and skill icons, they will be permanently saved in `app_path/data/icons/`
-  * Illustrations and voices: once cleared cache, you need to download again
+  * Illustrations and voices: once cleared cache, you need to download again.
+Only cached when used.

 ### General Settings
 * Multi-language support: Chinese, English and Japanese(part)